Samsung/tizen-docs/docs/application/dotnet/guides/account/fido.md

 <a name="find_auth"></a>
 ## Finding the FIDO Authenticator

-To obtain the list of all available authenticators, use the `DiscoverAuthenticatorsAsync()` method of the [Tizen.Account.FidoClient.UafAuthenticatorFinder](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.FidoClient.UafAuthenticatorFinder.html) class:
+To obtain the list of all available authenticators, use the `DiscoverAuthenticatorsAsync()` of the [Tizen.Account.FidoClient.UafAuthenticatorFinder](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.FidoClient.UafAuthenticatorFinder.html) class:

 ```csharp
 IEnumerable authInfos = await UafAuthenticatorFinder.DiscoverAuthenticatorsAsync();